Quantum automorphism groups of connected locally finite graphs and quantizations of discrete groups: The unitary -category as category of -equi variant -bimodules

 defines a unitary equivalence between $(\cH,X)$ and the tensor product $(\cH,X) \ot_I (\ell^2(I),U)$.
 A similar result holds for $(\ell^2(I),U) \ot_I (\cH,X)$, so that $(\ell^2(I),U)$ indeed is an identity object.
 We have thus defined the C$^*$-tensor category of $\bG$-equivariant $\ell^\infty(I)$-bimodules.

 Note however that the identity object $(\ell^2(I),U)$ need not be irreducible.
 We thus introduce the following notation, which by Corollary \ref{cor.about-rel-E}, is compatible with the notation that we used for quantum automorphism groups.
+Note that for actions of compact quantum groups, this equivalence relation $\approx$ was already defined in \cite[Definition 4.1]{DCKSS16}.

 \begin{lemma} The relation on $I$ defined by $i \approx j$ if $u_{ij} \neq 0$ is an equivalence relation.
 Given a subset $W \subset I$, we have $\al(1_W) = 1 \ot 1_W$ iff $\be(1_W) = 1 \ot 1_W$ iff $W$ is invariant under $\approx$. \end{lemma} \begin{proof} Since $S(u_{ij}) = u_{ji}$, the relation $\approx$ is symmetric.
 We have $(u_{ik} \ot 1)\Delta(u_{ij}) = u_{ik} \ot u_{kj}$ for all $i,j,k \in I$.
 Assume that $i \in I$ and $u_{ii} = 0$.
 It then follows that $u_{ik} \ot u_{ki} = 0$ for all $k \in I$.
 Since $u_{ik} = S(u_{ki})$, this means that $u_{ki} = 0$ for all $k \in I$.
 Summing over $k$, we find the contradiction that $1 = 0$.
 So the relation $\approx$ is reflexive.
 Finally, if $i \approx k$ and $k \approx j$, then $(u_{ik} \ot 1)\Delta(u_{ij}) = u_{ik} \ot u_{kj}$ is nonzero.
 So $u_{ij} \neq 0$ and $i \approx j$.